What's the Windows PowerShell and What to Eat with It? Part 1: Key Features

 There are system, user and optional cmdlets: as a result of execution, they all return an object or an array of objects.
 They are not case sensitive, i.e. from the command interpreter's point of view, there is no difference between Get-Help and get-help.
 The character ';' is used for separation, but it is mandatory to put it only if several cmdlets are executed on the same line.

-Windows PowerShell cmdlets are grouped into modules (NetTCPIP, Hyper-V, etc.), and there is a Get-Command cmdlet to search by object and action.
+Cmdlets Windows PowerShell is grouped into modules (NetTCPIP, Hyper-V, etc.), and the Get-Command cmdlet is used to search for objects and actions.
 You can display help for it like this:

 Get-Help Get-Command

-What is Windows PowerShell and what is it eaten with?
+What's the Windows PowerShell and What to Eat with It?
 Part 1: Key Features

 By default, the command displays brief help, but parameters (arguments) are passed to cmdlets as needed.
 With their help, you can, for example, get detailed (parameter -Detailed) or full (parameter -Full) help, as well as display examples (parameter -Examples):